estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 ![Alt text](images/image-11.png)

-(WIP) The section is in active development and will be finished soon...
+(WIP) The section is in active development and will be updated soon...

 ## OS and Compiler Safeguards